simonellistonball/masterclass-hdf/labs/lab4/README.md

 # Lab 4: External Sources

-Let's looks at some external data sourcse
+Let's looks at some external data sources

 1. Create a ListenHTTP processor
-  1. Set the listening port to 8188
+  1. Set the listening port to 9091
-  1. Set the base path to /hello
+  1. Set the base path to "hello"

 This is a web listener

 1. Feed this into a PutFile processor.

-Use curl to send data to this: curl -d"data" -X POST http://hostname:8188/hello
+Use curl to send data to this: curl -d"data" -X POST http://hostname:9091/hello

 You will see this in your flow.